pkivolowitz/CSC4730-Fall-2023/README.md

 Ensure you have the latest `brew`.

 You'll also need the riscv toolchain plus qemu.
+To access the riscv tools you need to add the right tap.

+`brew tap riscv/riscv`

+Then (this does BOTH qemu and the riscv tools):

 `brew install qemu riscv-gnu-toolchain`